DanielPollithy/danielpollithy.github.io/_posts/2018-06-03-tic-tac-toe-cnn.md

 ### Classifying one cell

-Let's start small and only classify the upper left cell.
+The following CNN shall only be trained on the three labels "Empty", "X" or "O".

 ```